Easybuoy/ezekielekunola.blog/content/posts/2019-07-04-deploying-react-app-from-github-to-netlify/index.md

 From the foregoing, we have seen and been able to demonstrate that hosting a react application through Github on Netlify is pretty simple and seamless, hence can be done in little or no time.

-If you have any questions or feedback about this article, feel free to reach out.
+If you have any questions or feedback, please feel free to reach out on [Twitter](https://twitter.com/easybuoy).

 Thanks for reading.